dch133/Shell-Simulator/README.md

 # Tiny-Shell
 Small Shell that uses Fork, VFork, Clone, and Piping to execute system commands

-COMP310-Operating Systems	REPORT
+By Daniel Chernis

-Daniel Chernis 260707258
+# REPORT
 ________________________________________________________________________________
 Compiling and Running the tiny Shell
 ________________________________________________________________________________